Differences Between Data Warehouse vs Hadoop

 Hadoop Common provides the tools needed for the data stored in HDFS (Hadoop Distributed File System)

 YARN manages resources of the systems storing the data and running the analysis.

-2. What is Data Warehouse?
+2. What is a Data Warehouse?

-Data warehouse environment includes ETL solutions, an online analytical processing (OLAP) engine, client analysis tools, and other applications that manage the process of analyzing data and delivering it to business users.
+The data warehouse environment includes ETL solutions, an online analytical processing (OLAP) engine, client analysis tools, and other applications that manage the process of analyzing data and delivering it to business users.

 Let’s summarize what data warehouse is –